 How do I change a clinic to a hospital type?

-PIMS editors do not have the permission to recategorise sites.
-You'll need to contact our Service Desk team.
+PIMS editors do not have permission to change the category of a site.
+You'll need to email email@example.com

-We spotted clinics and hospitals that do not belong to our organisation.
+I've seen clinics and hospitals in our profile that do not belong to our organisation.
 Why is this and can I delete them?

-There are several reasons why you might have sites in your profile that your trust/organisation does not manage.
+There are several reasons why you might have sites in your profile that your trust or organisation does not manage.

-Mostly, it's historical data that either existed before a trust merged or was added by editors that preceded you.
+In most cases, it's historical data that either existed before a trust merged, or it was added by editors that preceded you.
 Editors do not have the permission to delete sites.
-However, you can hide them from public view.
+But you can hide them from public view.

-In exceptional cases, such as having an unusually high number of hidden clinics or hospitals, our Service Desk may be able to delete them for you.
+In exceptional cases, such as having an unusually high number of hidden clinics or hospitals, the service desk may be able to delete them for you.

 How can I add missing hospitals and clinics to our profile?

-If there are clinics or hospitals missing from your profile, contact our Service Desk team, who will help you get these added.
+Email firstname.lastname@example.org if there are clinics or hospitals missing from your profile.
+They'll help you add them.
 Please include your ODS codes in your email.

-How can I avoid duplicating information that is already on our own website?
+How can I avoid duplicating information that's already on our own website?

-The NHS website does not currently have the facility to syndicate content from local websites to the national site.
+The NHS website is not currently able to syndicate content from local websites to the national site.
 However, you can syndicate all the information from your NHS website profile to your own website.
-To get further details on how this works read our syndication information.

 In the meantime, we suggest adding hyperlinks on your NHS website profile directing patients back to your website.